DanteDeRuwe/deruwe.me/content/projects/zappr.md

 #### Authentication

-Naast het bladeren door series kunt u ook _een account maken_ en hiermee inloggen om zo toegang te krijgen tot verdere features.
 Other than browsing through series, you can _make an account_ and log in, to gain access to other features.

 #### Favorites and watchlist